-Jerome Mayne’s primary keynote presentation deals with red flags of fraud and ethics.
+Jerome Mayne’s primary keynote presentation deals with red flags for committing fraud.
 While there can be signs, it’s not always black and white.
 The red flags are only part of the equation.
 The human element; ethical behaviors of the employees may need more attention.

-Watching for red flags when trying to prevent fraud is not as easy and not necessarily as effective as some corporations and business professionals might think.
+Watching for red flags when trying to prevent fraud is not as easy and effective as some corporations and business professionals might think.

 Of course there are some obvious signs, but contrary to popular belief, trying to predict fraudulent behavior is typically highly ineffective.
 Research shows that examining and trying to predict fraudulent decisions that a potential employee in the finance or more specifically, the mortgage and real estate business industries is nearly impossible.